RedisLabs/redislabs-docs/content/ri/using-redisinsight/auto-discover-databases.md

 ## Auto-discovery for Redis Enterprise Software

-To automatically discover and add Redis Enterprise Software (RS) databases to RedisInsight:
+To automatically discover and add RS databases to RedisInsight:

 1. In RedisInsight, click **ADD REDIS DATABASE**.